-Specific learning difficulty (SpLD) Dyslexia
+Specific literacy difficulty (SpLD)

-Pupils with dyslexia have a marked and persistent difficulty in learning to read, write and spell, despite progress in other areas.
+Pupils with specific literacy difficulty have a marked and persistent difficulty in learning to read, write and spell, despite progress in other areas.
 Pupils may have poor reading comprehension, handwriting and punctuation.
 They may also have difficulties in concentration and organisation, and in remembering sequences of words.
 They may mispronounce common words or reverse letters and sounds in words.